 Brezzo are Italian honey experts, sourcing a range of specialty honeys from wild flowers and using non-thermal extraction treatments to ensure the honey is treated as gently as possible.
-This honey is made from chestnut flowers, which only blossom in May and June.
-It has a strong, aromatic, herbal flavour with a lingering finish and is delicious served with hard, full-flavoured cheeses.
-500g jar.
+This honey is light and floral with shaved black truffle throughout which adds a rich, aromatic perfume.
+Serve it with your favourite blue vein or hard cheese.
+100g jar.

 One of the most famous sweets from Tuscany, Panforte is a flat ‘cake’ made with nuts, dried and glacé fruits, honey and spices.
 Originating in the middle ages, it’s sweet, dense and still incredibly popular today.